elevateforhumanity/fix2/docs/archive/LMS_COMPETITIVE_ANALYSIS.md

 **Your positioning:**

-> "Elevate Connects: The only LMS purpose-built for workforce training programs.
+> "Elevate for Humanity: The only LMS purpose-built for workforce training programs.
 All the features of Moodle and Docebo, plus program holder portals, case management, and funding compliance that they don't offer."

 ---